#explainer

-It might not be cute, but your V’s natural secretions—no cute way to say that either—serve a very important function: carrying away bacteria and keeping things happy and healthy down there.
-This is also why it’s not just unnecessary, but harmful to wash inside your vagina with soap or chemicals, it can do that job all on its own.
+It might not be cute, but your V’s natural secretions and discharge — no cute way to say that either—serve a very important function: carrying away bacteria and keeping things happy and healthy down there.
+This is also why it’s not just unnecessary, but harmful to wash inside your vagina with soap or chemicals, it can do that job all on its own to maintain a healthy vagina.

 Of course, if you’ve ever experienced an aforementioned yeast infection, you know that all discharge is not created equal.
 Yes, even through your discharge, paying attention to what your body is telling you can help inform your health.

-First of all: Most discharge you find in your underwear is normal, something many folks with vaginas don’t learn early enough. (🙋♀️) Typically, healthy discharge will either be white, clear and watery, or clear and *stretchy* — the latter actually indicates you’re ovulating, but more on that later.
+First of all: Most discharge you find in your underwear is normal, something many folks with vaginas don’t learn early enough. (🙋♀️) Typically, white discharge or discharge that appears clear, watery and *stretchy* are healthy -- the latter fluid actually indicates you’re ovulating, but more on that later.

-Around the time your period is beginning or ending, you’ve probably also noticed discharge that is brown or appears bloody, which is also called “spotting.”
-This is usually normal, but spotting before your period is due, then missing a period could also be an early indication of pregnancy.
-If you have had unprotected sex in the month prior, you should check to be sure.
+Around the time your period is beginning or ending, you’ve probably also noticed brown or bloody discharge, which is also called “spotting.”
+This is usually normal, but spotting before your period is due, and then missing a period could also be an early indication of pregnancy.
+If you have had unprotected sexual intercourse and without birth control in the month prior, you should check to be sure.

 When your discharge varies from the healthy types detailed above, this is often your body’s way of letting you know something’s up.
-Even regular white discharge, when accompanied by itching and a change in texture (anecdotally, described “like cottage cheese”), is probably symptoms of a yeast infection.
+Even regular white discharge, when accompanied by vaginal itching, burning sensation, and a change in texture (anecdotally, described “like cottage cheese”), is probably a symptom of a vaginal yeast infection.

-Other characteristics to look out for are a yellow or green hue, discharge that is clumpy, and a *smelly* odor.
+Other characteristics to look out for are a green hue or yellow discharge that is clumpy, and accompanied by a *smelly* odor.
 Remember, healthy vaginas aren’t supposed to smell like flowers or rain (Truly, what does rain smell like, feminine hygiene commercials??), but they shouldn’t smell fishy, either.

-Changes to your discharge could be signs of a sexually transmitted infection, bacterial vaginosis, an infection, or something else amiss — in general, if you’re a difference from what’s normal for you down there, it’s best to check in with your doctor.
+Changes to your daily discharge could be signs of a sexually transmitted infection, bacterial vaginosis, a vaginal infection, or something else amiss — in general, if you’re experiencing a difference from what’s normal for you down there, it’s best to check in with your doctor.

 It’s important to remember that a number of outside factors, including medicine, the period products you use, and using lube can affect the way your cervical mucus appears.
 If you’re interested in using the Fertility Awareness Method, you should consult your doctor for more details.